On the Frontier of Mental and Spatial Change in the Swedish – German Countryside(s)

 What is the image of the European countryside(s), to what extension has the image affected our understanding of what the countryside is, and how real is this image?

 There is a urgent need to develop new tools for how listen, analyse and communicate the challenges and possibilities for the European countryside(s).
-Within this seminar we ask ourselves what new know-how needs to be generated in order to develop a situated spatial planning in rural areas and required ecological reparations.
-How can we plan for a resilient [rurban] future?
+Within this seminar Professor Vanessa Miriam Carlow from ISU reflects what kind of new know-how needs to be generated in order to develop a situated spatial planning in rural areas and required ecological reparations.
+How can we plan for a resilient future for villages and small towns in an urbanizing world?

-Partners: SLU Alnarp, SLU Urban Talks and Skissernas Museum
+Partners: Skissernas Museum, SLU Alnarp, SLU Urban Talks and Institute of Sustainable Urbanism (ISU) Technische Universität Braunschweig, Germany.

 An Urban Occupation of the Countryside(s)